seahorn/clam/README.md

 - Most Crab numerical domains reason about mathematical integers.
 The `w-int` domain is an exception.
-The `zones` domain can use machine arithmetic but it is enabled by default.
+The `zones` domain can use machine arithmetic but it is not enabled by default.

 - There are several Crab numerical domains that compute disjunctive invariants (e.g., `boxes` or `dis-int`) but they are still limited